 Jacklyn Pham’s parents left Vietnam just before the Fall of Saigon in 1975.
 They landed in Washington, D.C., and her father got a job at a friend’s restaurant, where he worked as a cook.

 But when he opened Saigon Pagolac, his was one of only a few Vietnamese restaurants in that part of town.
-Twenty-five years later, this family-style restaurant tucked into the back of the Dynasty Mall is celebrated for its staying power, as well as its signature dish, The Seven Courses of Beef.
+Twenty-five years later in 2014, this family-style restaurant tucked into the back of the Dynasty Mall is celebrated for its staying power, as well as its signature dish, The Seven Courses of Beef.
 All of their family-style dishes are do-it-yourself: cooked at the table and wrapped into spring rolls as you go.